Willow

 This term in PE we will be taking part in:

-We will usually do PE on a Wednesday and Thursday afternoon, but please ensure your indoor and outdoor PE kit is in school at all times, just in case this has to change.
+This term, we will usually do PE on a Monday afternoon, but please ensure your indoor and outdoor PE kit is in school at all times, just in case this has to change.

 In LOTC we will be doing:

-LOTC is on Mondays - please ensure you are wearing and have suitable clothing (arms and legs to be covered at all times) for the activities and weather conditions.
+LOTC is on Mondays – please ensure you are wearing and have suitable clothing (arms and legs to be covered at all times) for the activities and weather conditions.
 A hat and sun cream in hot weather is needed and a warm hat, scarf and gloves for cold weather.
-It is always a good idea to bring a spare set of clothes to change into after your outdoor session - just in case!
+It is always a good idea to bring a spare set of clothes to cYoung Boy Playing In Mud Puddle Cartoon Style, Playing Clipart, Boy Clipart, Cartoon Style PNG Transparent Image and Clipart for Free Downloadhange into after your outdoor session – just in case!